CC4K/LINFO1104-TwitOZ/README.md

 ## Description

 TwitOZ is a text predictor project developped in the Oz programming language as part of the course LINFO1104.
-The principle is to predict your next word thanks to a database of tweets (N-Grams algorithm).
+The principle is to predict your next word thanks to a database of tweets (N-grams algorithm).
 You can also try on your database !
 You can do a lot of things with the extensions (Section #Extensions).

 ## Authors